Quadraphonic Pink Floyd Very Discreet Uk Iss Dark Side Of The Moon 8 Track Tape

 Columbia championed its own SQ system, while RCA pushed the discrete CD-4 system.

-Some labels, like AM, used both SQ and CD-4, as well as the third system from Sansui, the QS system.
+Some labels, like A M, used both SQ and CD-4, as well as the third system from Sansui, the QS system.

 EMI decided to use the CBS SQ system throughout the world, and Dark Side of the Moon became available in the UK, Europe, and Australia as an SQ LP.